School of Biological Sciences

 The Lake Superior State University Medical Laboratory Sciences program prepares students for exciting careers in hospital, veterinary, research, diagnostic, state, and biotechnology laboratories.
-You may obtain the bachelor of science degree in this area by completing the specified three-year sequence at the University, followed by a one year internship at an NAACLS-accredited hospital.
+After obtaining a four year B.S. degree in medical laboratory science, a student must then complete an internship at NAACLS-accredited hospital.
 The University is affiliated with four such hospitals, but you may elect any accredited hospital whose program is approved as satisfactory by the University.
-Additionally, you may choose to obtain a bachelor of science in biology and then participate in the one year internship.
-Graduates of this program are eligible to take national examinations for certification as registered medical technologists.
-Our Med Tech Program provides an excellent background for students who want to play an integral role in the investigations of health, including diagnostics, disease monitoring, research, and the development of new medical applications.
+After completing an internship at a NAACLS-accredited hospital, graduates of this program are eligible to take national examinations for certification as medical laboratory scientists.
+Our MLS Program provides an excellent background for students who want to play an integral role in the investigations of health, including diagnostics, disease monitoring, research, and the development of new medical applications.
 Class sizes are small and students are taught by their professors, not TAs or adjuncts.
 The faculty is highly skilled and brings much experience from various laboratory and research settings.

 - Medical Laboratory Technologist

 Performs analytical tests on human body substances to detect evidence of, or